 - Consider your current lifestyle, physical health and your ability to perform extremely physically demanding labor for eight-plus hours a day for five months.

 - If you have any medical conditions and/or are taking medications you should consult your doctor about the rigors and conditions of our program before applying.

 - We CANNOT accommodate a vegan diet or some special needs diets that are extremely restrictive by nature due to cost, logistics and supply availability constraints.

 - Consider your desire and ability to remain sober for five months.

 - We highly recommend obtaining a U.S. Passport if you are considering applying to our Program.

-- February 22, 2013: All Application Packets due to the Backcountry Office by 5:00 p.m.
+- February 17, 2014: All Application Packets must be postmarked no later than this date.
+We will not accept any late applications.
 For all Web-Hire and Military Veteran applications, we must receive both a hard copy and an email copy sent to the address below.